7 crucial components for your sales plan

 Goals

-What are your goals for next year?
-Make them concrete and appoint them at an early stage so that your entire team is aware of the ambitions.
-Of course, financial targets are part of that set of objectives, but there is more.
-For example, also set a target on retaining your existing customers and expanding your 'share of wallet' with your current customer portfolio.
-After all, expanding existing customers is cheaper than acquiring new ones.
+Furthermore, what are your goals for the coming year?
+Make them concrete and state them at an early stage so that your entire team is aware of the ambitions.
+Naturally, financial targets are part of that set of objectives, but there is more.
+For example, also set a target for retaining your existing customers and expanding your 'share of wallet' within your current client portfolio.
+In short, expanding existing customers is ultimately cheaper than acquiring new ones.

 Budget